 There’s really no set amount to how much calcium you should be giving your leopard gecko as long as it’s given to them.
 You will dust your feeder insects for baby geckos the same way you would for an adult gecko, so there’s really no difference there.
 Also, all leopard geckos no matter the age will still need a bowl of calcium in their tank as well.

-However, how often you give them calcium will be completely dependant on their age and how much they eat as well.
+However, how often you give them calcium will be completely dependent on their age and how much they eat as well.
 A baby leopard gecko will need to eat and be supplemented with calcium every day because it helps them grow significantly within that first year before they reach adulthood.

 An adult leopard gecko will likely not consume as much calcium as a baby leopard gecko because they have already done most of their growing.
 Does this mean that they will never need to be supplemented with it ever again?
 No, but they won’t likely be eating as much as the baby leopard gecko, so they won’t be consuming as much calcium in return.